orinverse/orin/CONTRIBUTING.md

-Contributing to Dash Core
+Contributing to Orin Core
 ============================

-The Dash Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Orin Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.

-First, in terms of structure, there is no particular concept of "Dash Core developers" in the sense of privileged people.
+First, in terms of structure, there is no particular concept of "Orin Core developers" in the sense of privileged people.
 Open source often naturally revolves around a meritocracy where contributors earn trust from the developer community over time.
 Nevertheless, some hierarchy is necessary for practical purposes.
-As such, there are repository "maintainers" who are responsible for merging pull requests, as well as a "lead maintainer" who is responsible for the [release cycle](/doc/release-process.md) as well as overall merging, moderation and appointment of maintainers.
+As such, there are repository maintainers who are responsible for merging pull requests, the [release cycle](/doc/release-process.md), and moderation.

 Getting Started
 ---------------